Dolaran/SelfAssessment/Skills/NodeJS.md

   - Buffer: 🖐️ used
   - Console: 🖐️ used
   - Inspector: 🖐️ used
-  - Reliability: 🎓 known
+  - Reliability: 🖐️ used
   - Quality
-  - Availability: 🎓 known
+  - Availability: 🖐️ used
   - Flexibility: 🎓 known
 - Data access
   - Data access layer